Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

-hold for all $X>\tfrac{1}{c}$.
+holds for large $X$.
 In particular, one may take $r(\pm1)=100$.
-Here, $\lambda_F(n)$ is the $n$-th Fourier coefficient of $F$ and equals the eigenvalue of the $n$-th Hecke operator. \end{theorem A} As a consequence of the general belief that Kloosterman sums are close to being multiplicative, it was then asserted in \cite{Xi20} that the above theorem provides a partial negative answer to Problem III.
+Here, $\lambda_F(n)$ is the $n$-th Fourier coefficient of $F$ and equals the eigenvalue of the $n$-th Hecke operator. \end{theorem A} Note that the $\sqrt{m}\lambda_F(m)$ in Xi's Theorem is a multiplicative function of $m\in\mathbb{N}$.
+Considering the general belief that $\kl_2(a,1;m)$ are close to being multiplicative for $m$, it was then asserted in \cite{Xi20} that Xi's Theorem provides a partial negative answer to Problem III.

-Note that the $\sqrt{n}\lambda_F(n)$ in Theorem Xi is a complex valued multiplicative function of $n\in\mathbb{N}$, so a natural question is to generalize the above theorem to all complex valued multiplicative functions.
-This inspired us to study the distinction between Kloosterman sums and arbitrary multiplicative functions.

-Surprisingly, we find that $S(a,b;c)$ with fixed $a\neq0$ and $ b\neq0$, as an arithmetic function of $c\in\mathbb{N}$, intrinsically differs from any complex valued multiplicative function, in a sense to be made more clear by the following three main theorems of this paper.
+All these results on the above Katz's problems lead us to investigate and clarify the relationship between hyper-Kloosterman sums and multiplicative functions.
+Surprisingly, we find that $\kl_n(a,b;m)$ with fixed $n\geqslant2,a\neq0,b\neq0$, differs fundamentally and significantly from any complex valued multiplicative function of $m$, in a sense to be made more clear by the following three main theorems of this paper.